sijopkd/sijopkd.github.io/_pages/about.md

 ## Education

-- The University of Texas at Austin - Red McCombs School of Business \n Master's degree in Business Analytics \n
+- The University of Texas at Austin - Red McCombs School of Business <br />
+Master's degree in Business Analytics \n
 May 2020 \